 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect Comfort Pac with Cyclobenzaprine (cyclobenzaprine)?
+What other drugs will affect Comfort Pac with Cyclobenzaprine?

 This list is not complete.
-Other drugs may interact with cyclobenzaprine, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect Comfort Pac with Cyclobenzaprine, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 More about Comfort Pac with Cyclobenzaprine (cyclobenzaprine)

 - Side Effects